July 13, 2020

 Cuentas sets itself apart in this arena.

-Through its partnership with Ohio-based Sutton Bank, founded in 1878, and IDology, an industry leader in identity verification, Cuentas has the unique ability to meet KYC/AML requirements through the acceptance of a variety of international IDs, in addition to standard US-issued IDs.
+Through its partnership with Ohio-based Sutton Bank, founded in 1878, and IDology, an industry leader in identity verification, Cuentas has the unique ability to meet KYC/AML requirements through the acceptance of a variety of international IDs together with standard US-issued tax IDs.

 This key differentiator places Cuentas in an ideal position to service the immigrant-dominated US Latino market.